 Jim and his wife Sherry have two children and three grandchildren.

 With a passion for writing and love for his hometown, Zampanti has nearly three decades experience working directly within the Kenosha community.

 The Marquette University graduate spent nearly 25 years reporting for the Kenosha News — serving 18 years as an award-winning sports writer — before expanding his role to nearly every beat and subject matter from homicide trials to competitive eating contests.

 Zampanti is a product of Kenosha Unified School District where he was named editor-in-chief of the Tremper Tempest and covered the Marquette men’s basketball team three years for the Marquette Tribune.

-The 47-year-old cherishes the time spent with his two children (Grace 11, Benjamin 9) and remains active in sports and the community.
-Zampanti enjoys playing golf and tennis and relaxing at the Petrifying Springs Biergarten.
+Zampanti cherishes the time spent with his two children and remains active in sports and the community.
+He enjoys playing golf and tennis, watching sports and relaxing at Petrifying Springs Park and the beautiful Kenosha lakefront.

 Raised in New Berlin, Wis., Horschak refers to Kenosha as “my adopted hometown.”

 Known by many as “Schak” in the community, Horschak was a respected sports writer for the Kenosha News during a 22-year run covering two stints from 1995 to 2018 (interrupted by a 15-month stint in California).

 Since leaving the Kenosha News, the Marquette University graduate has worked in the healthcare and hospitality industries, while also serving as the communications manager for the National Bobblehead Hall of Fame and Museum in Milwaukee.